canhvo16/Battle-Friend-RPG/README.md

 ### **_Description_**

 #### The Javascript game that I have chosen for my Unit 1 project is to build a simple RPG or Role-Playing Game.
 It will be a 2-player turn-based game where players will fight to the death.
-The scene is that your friend has done unspeakable actions to betray your trust and you feel that there is no way you can live in the sasme world as him.
+The scene is that your friend has done unspeakable actions to betray your trust and you feel that there is no way you can live in the same world as them.
 You must battle him/her/they to the death for your sanity and vengeance.

 ---